syncfusion-content/winui-docs/winui/Cartesian-Charts/Scatter.md

 ## Scatter Chart

 To render a scatter chart, create an instance of [ScatterSeries](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ScatterSeries.html), and add it to the [Series](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html#Syncfusion_UI_Xaml_Charts_SfCartesianChart_Series) collection property of [SfCartesianChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html).
-The segment size can be defined by using the [ScatterHeight](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ScatterSeries.html#Syncfusion_UI_Xaml_Charts_ScatterSeries_ScatterHeight) and [ScatterWidth](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ScatterSeries.html#Syncfusion_UI_Xaml_Charts_ScatterSeries_ScatterWidth) properties.
+The segment size can be defined by using the [PointHeight]() and [PointWidth]() properties.

 {% tabs %}